jrkwon/agribot_ros/README.md

     ```bash
     ./src/intagribot/start_can.sh 1
     ```
 * Start the base node for scout.
 The CAN port number can be identified.
+The default joystick type is XBox.
+If you want to use the AgileX joystick, you should set `agilex_joystick` be true.

     ```bash
     roslaunch scout_bringup start.launch can:=1